Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220906-intro-to-shell1/lesson.md

 ## Running commands

-A "command" is a set of typed commands entered at the command line prompt.
+A "command" is a set of typed instructions entered at the command line prompt.
 The general syntax working at the command line goes like this: `command` `argument`.
 Arguments (which can also be referred to as "flags" or "options" or "parameters") can be optional or required based on the command being used.